wiseman-timelord/DownLord/README.md

 ```

 ### Features
-- Download Resumption - If a download is interrupted, it can be resumed from where it left off.
+- Download Resume - Interrupted downloads may resume, and orphan files are, detected and indexed.
 - Setup Menu - Configure maximum retries, and chunk speeds suited for, Sub1MB, Mobile, Line, Fibre.
 - Reading of complex URLs such as on hugging face downloads, while correctly obtaining filenames.
 - Configuration Persistence - Recent, URLs and settings, are saved in a Json configuration file.
 - Platform support - HuggingFace, Google Drive, Dropbox, GitHub, Direct HTTP/HTTPS.
-- Orphan Cleanup - Orphan files are accounted for, ensuring robust download recovery.

 ## Requirements
 - Windows 7-10, testing is done on 10.